Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Introduction

-\textbf{RQ2} -- \textit{What are the temporal dynamics of user behavior with respect to the evolving coordinated communities?} In case a certain degree of instability existed, some users would belong to different CCs at different points in time.
-This phenomenon has never been observed before, let alone studied.
+\textit{What are the temporal dynamics of user behavior with respect to the evolving coordinated communities?} In case a certain degree of instability existed, some users would belong to different CCs at different points in time.
 Here, we investigate the dynamics with which user membership to CCs changes through time and their implications on the effectiveness of online campaigns.